 - Cat Flu – feline herpesvirus causes upper respiratory tract infections and is widespread and easily transmitted.
 Infected cats are typically life-long carriers of the virus and will spread the virus to other cats and have flare-ups of symptoms during times of stress.
 Symptoms include fever, loss of appetite, sneezing or coughing and a discharge from the eyes and nose.

 - Parainfluenza – similar to kennel cough, parainfluenza is typically a contributor to kennel cough but is not severe on its own.
 It causes upper respiratory tract infection and may lead to pneumonia in puppies or chronic bronchitis in older dogs.
 The virus is spread through contact with the nasal secretions and is aggravated by high humidity or exposure to drafts.
 Symptoms include a cough, runny nose, lethargy and a low-grade fever.

 In addition to vaccines, it is also important to deworm your pets to reduce internal and external parasites that harm your pet’s health.
 Parasites are easily transmissible to pet owners, so owners and the family should also do regular deworming.

 Early vaccinations are a vital step in ensuring your pets are healthy and prevent infection from other animals.
-Visit a veterinary clinic regularly to ensure your pet is thriving and trust Alpha Animal Hospital for all your pet care needs.
+Visit a animal critical care Seattle WA regularly to ensure your pet is thriving and trust Alpha Animal Hospital for all your pet care needs.